Is it also difficult for you to take important decisions?

 A couple of years ago, when I wanted to create the blog and change to the digital world, they came to me many doubts and fears.

-Imagine that, at that moment you have to take a decision, appear a genius that asks you a few questions, to help you assess your options and facilitate the process.
+Imagine that, at that moment you have to make a decision, appear a genius that asks you a few questions, to help you assess your options and facilitate the process.

 In this article I propose 18 key questions to take important decisions.